-Any account not paid on time will be subject to a \$125 late fee and an interest charge on the unpaid balance.
-A registration hold will be placed on any student who has an unpaid balance, meaning that the student will not be allowed to complete the registration process for the next semester until the balance is paid in full.
+A registration hold will be placed on any student who has an unpaid balance.
+Students with registration holds will not be allowed to complete the registration process for the subsequent semester until the balance is paid in.
+Graduating seniors will not be permitted to participate in graduation ceremonies if all financial obligations have not been met.
+Transcripts and diplomas will not be released for any student whose account is in arrears or for any student who is in default on a federal loan.

 Accounts over 120 days past due may be referred to a collection agency.
 Overdue accounts that are referred to a collection agency shall incur and be assessed the agency's fee.
 This fee will be added to the overdue balance at the time of assignment to the agency.
-Transcripts and diplomas will not be released for any student whose account is in arrears or for any student who is in default on a federal loan.
-Graduating seniors will not be permitted to participate in graduation ceremonies if all financial obligations have not been met.